SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 When you opened a trend group with several graphs, in some rare cases, color icons would be missing from the trend graph legend.

-#### Manually clearing a clearable alarm on a single-value parameter would incorrectly set the alarm state of the parameter to “undefined” instead of “normal” \[ID_29745\]
+#### Manually clearing a clearable alarm on a single-value parameter would incorrectly set the alarm state of the parameter to 'undefined' instead of 'normal' \[ID_29745\]

 When you manually cleared a clearable alarm on a single-value parameter, the alarm state of the parameter would incorrectly be set to “undefined” instead of “normal”.